postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/slack.md

     url: "https://blog.postman.com/librarian-building-a-serverless-slack-app-using-postman-and-airtable/"
 ---

-The Postman to Slack integration enables you to send the results of a Postman monitor run, notifications received in the Postman notification center, or activity in your Team Activity Feed to Slack.
+The Postman to Slack integration enables you to send many Postman notifications to a Slack channel, including the results of a Postman monitor run, notifications received in the Postman notification center, or activity in your Team Activity Feed.

 ## Configuring Postman with Slack